Bird Global Inc. (BRDS) Shares Plummet Below 1-Year High

 Sponsored

-The average price predicted by analysts for BRDS is $0.40, which is $5.36 above the current price.
-The public float for BRDS is 219.15M and currently, short sellers hold a 10.47% ratio of that float.
-The average trading volume of BRDS on May 15, 2023 was 17.46M shares.
+The average price point forecasted by analysts for Bird Global Inc. (BRDS) is $0.40, which is $5.36 above the current market price.
+The public float for BRDS is 219.15M, and currently, short sellers hold a 10.47% ratio of that float.
+The average trading volume of BRDS on May 18, 2023 was 18.29M shares.

 BRDS’s Market Performance